microsoft/hack-together-teams/README.md

 ## Introduction

-**Hack Together: Teams apps** is a hackathon for beginners to get started building apps for Microsoft Teams.
+🛠️Build, hack, and transform at **Hack Together**!🛠️ It's time to roll up your sleeves and get started building apps for Microsoft Teams.

-In this hackathon, you will kick-start learning how to build Teams apps based on the given Top Microsoft Teams App Scenarios, for a chance to win exciting prizes while meeting Microsoft Product Group Leaders, Cloud Advocates, MVPs and the community.
+Hack Together is your playground for coding and experimenting with Microsoft Teams.
+With mentorship from Microsoft experts and access to the latest tech, you will learn how to build Teams apps based on the top Microsoft Teams app scenarios.
+The possibilities are endless for what you can create... plus you can submit your hack for a chance to win exciting prizes! 🥳

 The hackathon starts on **June 1st** and ends on **June 15th**.
 It is recommended for participants to follow the Hack Together Roadmap for a successful hackathon.